-3.2.7 AESTHETICS AND NOISE
+3.2.6 AESTHETICS AND NOISE

 Minor impacts to aesthetics and noise are expected because of the Proposed Action.
+This would occur indefinitely or until SCE discontinues the Proposed Action.
 The analysis area is the Site and the surrounding area within one mile of the Site.